azz2021/rag-full-ai-act-project/README.md

 Task 1.
 Data Preparation
 ---------------------------------------
+The uploaded files related to this task are: index.faiss, chunks.jsonl, meta.csv, embeddings.memmap

 Two core documents were used — the EU AI Act summary (DOCX) and “Attention Is All You Need” (PDF) — representing both regulatory and technical text.